Certain parts of the programme will be conducted in English

 Urban Development Öresund Region

 The economy is affected by external factors such as trade tariffs and a continued strained geopolitical environment.
-The question is what this means for the Swedish real estate market – and in particular, the market in southern Sweden.
-In this context, a panel of international experts will share their insights and perspectives on the real estate market in the short and medium term.
+The question is what this means for the Swedish real estate market – and in particular, the market in the Öresund region.
+Which segments are most attractive in southern Sweden?
+How does the Danish real estate market compare?
+How do you argue to attract investments to the region?

 Host: Mark Isitt